-1977 - April - Debra Lee "DJ" Johnson, a gymnast, and dancer, was chosen for the Penn State cheerleading squad.
+1977 - April - Debra Lee "DJ" Johnson, a gymnast, and dancer, is chosen for the Penn State cheerleading squad.
 Johnson, who performed with the Paul Robeson Dance Company, would later be selected as the first Black cheerleading squad captain - leading the 1979-80 team to a Cheerleading National Championship.
 Debra was also named as an All-American Cheerleader.
+After college Debra would perform professionally as a dancer on both the Solid Gold and Love Boat television shows.